Many people who work with stained

 glass jigsaw puzzle is completely laid out, the paper patterns are

-removed and the first true glimpse of the artworks is seen.
-You can see small
+removed and the first true glimpse of the artwork is seen.
+In this particular artwork, you can see

 |